jrbudnack/cookbook/Steak.md

 ## In Air Fryer
 * Spray air fryer plate
 * Season steak both sides
-* Cook for 400F for 12? min (more or less depending on size).
+* Cook for 400F for 12? min (more or less depending on size and desired doneness).
 Flip and cook for the same number of minutes
+  * Check temperature for desired doneness